-- 1. Reference the "Map Instructions" to complete the map of Europe assignment. - 2.
-On the first day of class, you will be tested on both the political and physical maps of Europe, without the use of a word bank.
-Perfect spelling is appreciated, but not required.
+- 1. Reference the "Map Instructions" to complete the Map of Europe assignment. - 2.
+On the first day of class, students will be tested on both the political and physical maps of Europe, without the use of a word bank.

 Part II: Kagan's The Western Heritage; Eighth Edition; Chapter 9